marti005/DELTARUNE-Bingosync-No-Hit/README.md

 - If you've made some modifications and you want them to be added in the mod, open a Pull Request and we'll look at it.

 # Credits
-- Coding: Chistosito, NERS
+- Coding: Chistosito, NERS;
-- Goal list: Tadyman, Chistosito, Trinky44, devek1
+- Goal list: Tadyman, Chistosito, Trinky44, devek1;
 - UMP: nhaar.